Pratt Street Power Plant: Post-retirement life

 After the electric plant was retired from service, the building was vacant several years, eventually becoming acquired by the City of Baltimore.
 It has since been redeveloped and repurposed for a variety of commercial projects.

-The first two attempts at redevelopment - an indoor Six Flags theme park named Six Flags Power Plant (1985–1989) and a short-lived dance club called P.T.
-Flagg's (1989–1990) - were not successful.
+The first two attempts at redevelopment, an indoor Six Flags theme park named Six Flags Power Plant (operating from July 8, 1985 to January 5, 1987) and a dance club called P.T.
+Flagg's (1986–1990), received little success.
 Since that time, other projects have had more success.
 The Power Plant's more recent tenants have included the first ESPN Zone in the country (opened July 11, 1998; closed June 2010 and replaced by Phillips Seafood, which moved from nearby Harborplace), Hard Rock Cafe (opened July 4, 1997), Barnes & Noble (opened 1998, closed August 28, 2020), Gold's Gym (closed early 2010; and replaced by Pandion Performance Center in June 2015), and loft offices.
 Maryland Art Place, a contemporary art gallery for Maryland artists, is located in the northwest corner.
 It lends its name to the nearby Power Plant Live! nightlife complex.

 The Cordish Company has its headquarters on the sixth floor.
-Cordish also developed the adjacent Pier IV building, whose tenants include Dick's Last Resort.
+Cordish also developed the adjacent Pier IV building, whose tenants include Dick's Last Resort (closed September 2020).